Jaylon Tate: Professional career

 In October 2017, Tate signed with the Niagara River Lions of the National Basketball League of Canada (NBLC).
 Following the 2017–18 NBL Canada season, Tate was named Rookie of the Year, leading the league with 7.53 assists per game and also averaging 13.1 points per game.
 He was also named to the Third Team All-NBLC.
-In July 2018, Tate signed with Pyrintö of the Finnish Korisliiga for the 2018-19 season.
+In July 2018, Tate signed with Pyrintö of the Finnish Korisliiga for the 2018–19 season.

 He spent part of the 2019–20 season with the London Lightning, playing 5 games with the team.
 In October 2021, Tate joined the Santa Cruz Warriors of the NBA G League after a successful tryout.
 However, he was waived on December 17.
 Three days later, he was claimed off waivers by the South Bay Lakers.
 On December 22, 2021, Tate was waived by the South Bay Lakers.

-London Lightning (2022–present)

 On January 3, 2022, Tate was acquired by the Memphis Hustle of the NBA G League.
 However, before joining Memphis, he returned to London Lightning.

+On December 6, 2024, Tate signed with Szedeák of the Nemzeti Bajnokság I/A.